Policy learning "without" overlap: Pessimism and generalized empirical Bernstein's inequality: Abstract

 \section{Abstract}

-This paper studies offline policy learning, which aims at utilizing observations collected a priori (from either fixed or adaptively evolving behavior policies) to learn the optimal individualized decision rule in a given class.
-Existing policy learning methods rely on a uniform overlap assumption, i.e., the propensities of exploring \emph{all} actions for \emph{all} individual characteristics are lower bounded in the offline dataset.
-In other words, the performance of these methods depends on the worst-case propensity in the offline dataset.
-As one has no control over the data collection process, this assumption can be unrealistic in many situations, especially when the behavior policies are allowed to evolve over time with diminishing propensities.
+This paper studies offline policy learning, which aims at utilizing observations collected a priori (from either fixed or adaptively evolving behavior policies) to learn an optimal individualized decision rule that achieves the best overall outcomes for a given population.
+Existing policy learning methods rely on a uniform overlap assumption, i.e., the propensities of exploring \emph{all} actions for \emph{all} individual characteristics must be lower bounded; put differently, the performance of the existing methods depends on the worst-case propensity in the offline dataset.
+As one has no control over the data collection process, this assumption can be unrealistic in many situations, especially when the behavior policies are allowed to evolve over time with diminishing propensities for certain actions.

-In this paper, we propose a new algorithm that optimizes lower confidence bounds (LCBs) --- instead of point estimates --- of the policy values.
-The LCBs are constructed by quantifying the estimation uncertainty of the augmented-inverse-propensity-weighted (AIPW)-type estimators using knowledge of the behavior policies for collecting the offline data.
-Without assuming any uniform overlap condition, we establish a data-dependent upper bound for the suboptimality of our algorithm, which depends only on (i) the overlap for the \emph{optimal} policy, and (ii) the complexity of the policy class.
+In this paper, we propose Pessimistic Policy Learning (PPL), a new algorithm that optimizes lower confidence bounds (LCBs) --- instead of point estimates --- of the policy values.
+The LCBs are constructed using knowledge of the behavior policies for collecting the offline data.
+Without assuming any uniform overlap condition, we establish a data-dependent upper bound for the suboptimality of our algorithm, which only depends on (i) the overlap for the \emph{optimal} policy, and (ii) the complexity of the policy class we optimize over.
 As an implication, for adaptively collected data, we ensure efficient policy learning as long as the propensities for optimal actions are lower bounded over time, while those for suboptimal ones are allowed to diminish arbitrarily fast.
-In our theoretical analysis, we develop a new self-normalized concentration inequality for IPW estimators, generalizing the well-known empirical Bernstein's inequality to unbounded and non-i.i.d.~data.
+In our theoretical analysis, we develop a new self-normalized type concentration inequality for inverse-propensity-weighting estimators, generalizing the well-known empirical Bernstein's inequality to unbounded and non-i.i.d.~data.
+We complement our theory with an efficient optimization algorithm via Majorization-Minimization and policy tree search, as well as extensive simulation studies and real-world applications that demonstrate the efficacy of PPL.